Operation Hyacinth (film): Direction and screenplay

 Director Piotr Domalewski was born in 1983 and grew up in Łomża.
 After completing his secondary education, he enrolled at the Aleksander-Zelwerowicz Academy for Drama in Białystok and began his study of puppet shows.
 After his exams, he continued his education until 2009 at the Faculty for Drama at the AST National Academy of Theatre Arts in Kraków.
 As an actor, he appeared in the Wybrzeże Theatre and worked with directors such as Anna Augustynowicz, Grzegorz Wiśniewski and Ewelina Marciniak.
 At this time he shot the short film Stranger, an adaptation of Robert Musil's The Man Without Qualities.
-His feature film debut Silent Night (Cicha noc) received multiple awards including best film at the Gdynia Film Festival.
+His feature film debut Silent Night (Cicha noc) received multiple awards including best film at the Polish Film Festival.
 Domalewski's second feature film I Never Cry (original title: Jak najdalej stąd; translates to: As Far Away From Here as Possible) premiered in September 2020.

 In 1980s Poland, hyacint was a derogatory term, similar to the English pansy, used to refer to homosexual men.

 Marcin Ciastoń drew inspiration for the screenplay from Operation Hyacinth, an action undertaken by the Polish secret services in the 1980s.
 The operation targeted the country's gay community, and the material gathered was used to extort men and to enforce their cooperation.
 Launched under the pretext of tackling the AIDS epidemic and prostitution, Operation Hyacinth saw a significant number of homosexuals imprisoned, arrested, or otherwise persecuted.